 Now is the time for you to rise up and let your voice be heard!
 Take the first step and file your affidavit by May 8.
 (If you’ve missed the filing deadline, read the “Filing As A Write-In” section below.)

 We will help and guide you through the entire process.
 Then we will train and keep you informed at every step.
 You will make a difference.

 1. Obtain an Affidavit of Identity.

 Any registered voter can file an affidavit of identity to run for Precinct Delegate.

-Not sure if you’re registered?
+Not sure if you’re registered to vote?
 Find out!
 (Take note of what precinct you’re registered in, this will be important!)

 Here’s what you need in order to file: